top of page

 Will is also a freelance conductor; having started having lessons at the age of 10, he has conducted choirs, orchestras and chamber groups for most of his life.
 He held, in his final year of University, the position of Principal Conductor of the Hertford College Orchestra in Oxford University, the Manager and Associate Conductor of the Oxford Festival Orchestra and the Director of Music of Hertford College Chapel.
 He has conducted the Welsh National Opera Orchestra, the Oxford Philharmonic Orchestra, the Royal Birmingham Conservatoire Symphony Orchestra, the Royal Northern College of Music Symphony Orchestra, the Worcester Philharmonic Orchestra, the Oxford Festival Orchestra, the Liverpool Mozart Players, the Duet Philharmonic Orchestra, the Thallein Ensemble and Ensemble ISIS, and assisted conductors including Kazuki Yamada, Mike Seal, Mark Wigglesworth, Marios Papadopoulos, Vasily Petrenko, Domingo Hindoyan, Ronald Corp OBE and Hilary Davan-Wetton.

-Among some of Will’s mentors include Alastair Miles, Peter Stark, Michael Seal, Hilary Davan-Wetton, James Gilchrist, Miriam Allan, Dr. Ian Tracey, Dan Rosina, Ewa StrusiÅ„ska, Dr John Traill, Anna Tilbrook, Colin Walsh and James Potter.
+Among some of Will’s mentors include Alastair Miles, Peter Stark, Michael Seal, Hilary Davan-Wetton, James Gilchrist, Miriam Allan, Dr. Ian Tracey, Ewa StrusiÅ„ska, Dr John Traill, Anna Tilbrook, Colin Walsh and James Potter.

 bottom of page